CRS in Philippines

 With its location near the equator and on the Pacific Ring of Fire, the Philippines is prone to earthquakes and typhoons.
 Catholic Relief Services answers the call for immediate help after disasters like these.
 CRS commits to help those affected by emergencies recover with living supplies, shelter and jobs.
 CRS also works to build peace and resilience in areas affected by tension.
 But this work cannot be done without you.

 When you donate to CRS, you do it all.
 You teach families to put their lives back together after disaster.
 You rebuild better homes and stronger futures.
 You bring dignity to communities and families affected by conflict.

-In the Philippines, CRS’ work focuses on four primary areas: responding to emergencies and teaching resilience, preparing communities for disasters before they happen, constructing innovative and safe shelters, and peacebuilding.
+In the Philippines, CRS’ work focuses on five primary areas: responding to emergencies and teaching resilience, preparing communities for disasters before they happen, constructing innovative and safe shelters, agro-enterprise development, and peacebuilding.

 By supporting CRS, you are also helping bring aid and peace to communities in the southern Philippines.
 You are there as CRS helps vulnerable people caught between a violent present and their hope for the moment they can begin to plan again.

 Size: 300,000 sq km with over 7,000 islands; slightly less than twice the size of Georgia; slightly larger than Arizona

 Country News and Stories